kodif-team/chat-challenge/README.md

 ## Submitting your solution

 1. Zip up your solution as a zip file containing the entire project directory.
-2. Email the zip file as an attachment in reply to the email your received from us with the instructions.
+2. Submit your solution as a ZIP file via the link in the email you received.